polygolf-lang/polygolf/README.md

 ## Unrefined IR

 The goal is to have a small but expressive core subset of language features.
-Approximately a lowest common denominator of most the languges targeted.
+Approximately a lowest common denominator of most of the languages targeted.

 The IR is a tree.
 Assignments are by value, not reference (no aliasing)